top of page

 A local Thai volunteer helped serve food and also explain what the choices were which ranged from vegan to a variety of meats.
 She said they start very early to prepare the meals for the day.

-While there were so many choices, a nice Thai volunteer suggested I get the "combo" which she said was a little of everything so I could try it all.
-You better come hungry or be prepared to reheat it later at home because they are very generous with the portions.
-She scooped up a little of each dish and then when I got to the end of the line I noticed my favorite Thai dessert, Mango with Sticky Rice.
-This dessert is not to be missed if you enjoy mango
+With so many tempting choices, a friendly Thai volunteer suggested I try the “combo,” which, as she put it, offers a little bit of everything so I could taste it all.
+Trust me, you'll want to arrive with an appetite—or be ready to take some home for later—because the portions are incredibly generous.
+She scooped up a bit of each dish, and as I made my way to the end of the line, I spotted my favorite Thai dessert: Mango with Sticky Rice.
+If you love mango, this dessert is a must-try—it’s simply not to be missed!

 Mango Sticky Rice is a sticky rice with coconut milk and sliced mango and topped with tiny sesame seeds.